TinkRev/Udacity-Blockchain-Developer-Flight-Surety/README.md

 # FlightSurety

+test step:
+using a terminal run truffle: `truffle develop` using second terminal run dapp: `npm run dapp` using third terminal run oracle simulator server: `npm run server` using the truffle terminal to do the test: `test`

+"openzeppelin-solidity": "2.5.1",
+truffle: 5.0.1
+solidity: 5
 FlightSurety is a sample application project for Udacity's Blockchain course.

+1. check flight status such as take-off, lended, etc., by click "Submit to Oracled" button.
+> provided a flight list.
+2.
 ## Install

 This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.